MicroEJ/VEEPort-Sony-Spresense/readme.rst

 Step-by-steps Installation
 ==========================

+- Step 0: Configure your bash environment (mostly for WSYS32, Windows Subsystem Linux) and make sure Spresense SDK dependencies are installed
+    - The process is described here https://developer.sony.com/develop/spresense/docs/sdk_set_up_en.html#_setup_for_linux
+    - When using WSL along a Windows environment be wary of the file permission, :literal:`\r\n` end of line.
+Look into :literal:`dos2unix` utilities and build-essential

-- Step 1: Execute the following line to clone Spresense's SDK, checked out on the correct version (v1.3.0)
+- Step 1: Execute the following line to clone Spresense's SDK, checked out on the correct version (v1.4.0)
     - :code:`$ git clone https://github.com/sonydevworld/spresense.git`
     - :code:`$ cd spresense/`
     - :code:`$ git submodule update --init --recursive`
-    - :code:`$ git checkout --recurse-submodules v1.3.0`
+    - :code:`$ git checkout --recurse-submodules v1.4.0`
-    - Step 1.1:
+    - Step 1.1
         - :code:`$ git submodule add https://github.com/MicroEJ/Platform-Sony-Spresense.git MicroEJ`
-    - Step 1.1 - alternative: You can also git clone the MicroEJ folder outside and create a symlink in the spresense folder if you do not want to add a submodule:
+    - Step 1.1 - alternative: You can also git clone the MicroEJ folder outside and create a symlink in the spresense folder if you do not want to add a submodule
         - :code:`$ cd ..`
         - :code:`$ git clone https://github.com/MicroEJ/Platform-Sony-Spresense.git MicroEJ`
         - :code:`$ cd spresense`
         - :code:`$ ln -s ../MicroEJ`

 -  Step 2 : Install MicroEJ SDK (version 19.05).
     - Step 2.1: Download the SDK evaluation license from http://license.microej.com/ or get a production license.
 Verifiy that the version of each pack correspond to the versions in "Setup and Versions".
     - Step 2.2 : Install the architecure.
 Go to Windows -> Preferences -> MicroEJ -> Architecture -> Import...
     - Step 2.3: File -> Import... -> General -> Existing Projects into Workspace -> Select root directory -> Point to the MicroEJ directory.
     - Step 2.4: Open the Spresense.platform file.
 You may configure what is included in the MicroEJ platform in the Content tab by selecting content (or not).
     - Step 2.5: In the Overview tab, click on build platform.

 -  Step 3: Create a Java Application.

-   -  Step 3.1: In MicroEJ SDK either open an existing app or create a new MicroEJ Application with a simple hello world for now.
+    - Step 3.1: In MicroEJ SDK either open an existing app or create a new
+        - MicroEJ Application with a simple hello world for now

-   -  Step 3.2: Select the appliaction folder.
+    - Step 3.2: Select the folder of your project (for example :literal:`gui-example` from the getting-started).
 Then create a new MicroEJ Launcher.
     - Step 3.2: In the tab Execution, check that the selected Platform is correct.
 Then select "Execute on Simulator".
 This will run the Java application in the simulator.
     - Step 3.3: In Run -> Run Configuration... -> Tab execution,  check "Execute on Device".
 This will build a microejapp.o that contains your application.

 - Step 4: Make sure the configuration of your SDK and NuttX is correct.
 For the NuttX configuration use the release configuration and enable the option :literal:`CONFIG_SYSTEMTICK_HOOK=y`.  :literal:`CONFIG_LIBM` must be disabled in the nuttx configuration.
     - **This MicroEJ Platform require a LCD** driver in the Spresense SDK configuration.
 Without a LCD Driver compiled in the BSP, symbols may be missing.
     - Step 4.1:
         - :code:`$ cd spresense/sdk`.
         - :code:`$ tools/config.py -k release` to configure the kernel using in release mode.
         - :code:`$ tools/config.py -k -m` then select :literal:`RTOS Features -> Clocks and Timers -> System timer hook`
+        - Don't forget to save your configuration !
+        - Type :code:`make buildkernel` to compile NuttX.
     - Step 4.2 :
-        - For the SDK configuration, add :literal:`CONFIG_MICROEJ=y` and :literal:`CONFIG_LIBM_NEWLIB=y`.
+        - For the SDK configuration, add :literal:`CONFIG_MICROEJ=y` and :literal:`CONFIG_LIBM_NEWLIB=y`:
-        - :code:`$ tools/config.py -m`then select :literal:`Library Routines -> Newlib Math library` and :literal:`Microej -> microej runtime`.
-It is also possible to select :literal:`MicroEJ Audio Library LLAPIs` and :literal:`MicroEJ gnss library LLAPIs`
+            - :code:`$ tools/config.py -m` then select :literal:`Library Routines -> Newlib Math library` and :literal:`Microej -> microej runtime`.
+            - Select :literal:`MicroEJ Audio Library LLAPIs` and :literal:`MicroEJ gnss library LLAPIs` if needed
-        - Configure the spresense SDK; Enable the properties you need, configure your shared memoery (if any), lcd screen (if any).
+        - Configure the spresense SDK; Enable the properties you need, configure your shared memory (if any), lcd screen (if any).
-        - Add the property CONFIG_MICROEJ=y either manually or with Kconfig.
         - If you want to boot directly on the Java runtime change the entry point to "microej_main".
 If so, make sure the board ioctl init function :code:`boardctl(BOARDIOC_INIT, 0);` is called (it should be the case by default).

-   - Step 4.3: Type make buildkernel to compile NuttX.
+        - Don't forget to save your configuration !
-   - Step 4.4: Type make to compile your firmware.
+    - Step 4.4: Type :code:`make` to compile your firmware.
 You can flash it on board following the instruction on Sony Spresense's website https://developer.sony.com/develop/spresense/developer-tools/get-started-using-nuttx/set-up-the-nuttx-environment .
 There also useful information in the ReadMe of the repository https://github.com/sonydevworld/spresense
     - Step 5: The default configuration should be to define the entry point as "microej_main" in the .config file.
 You can use NSH as entry point, in which case you need to type the command :code:`microvjm` in the NSH command line.
 I highly recommand using the default configuration to avoid loading the NSH library for nothing and to avoid a manual command to start your application.

 Tasks running
 ==================================================